ISO 9001:2015 Lead Auditor (QMS) – CQI and IRCA Certified

 The aim of this five day course is to provide delegates with the knowledge and skills required to perform external audits of management systems against ISO 9001, in accordance with ISO 19011.

 Quality Management Systems are best measured independently, using competent auditors with a good understanding of process auditing and the benefits and advantages businesses can gain through proper implementation of ISO 9001.
 In addition, when auditing suppliers against applicable QMS standards, it is necessary to represent your organisation in a professional, thorough and fair manner.
 This course is designed to give delegates the knowledge and skills to enable them to competently audit entire Quality Management Systems against the requirements of ISO 9001.
 The course presents the most up-to-date approaches to auditing and utilises case studies, workshops and accelerated learning to allow delegates to apply and practise their knowledge and skills throughout all the main phases of the audit process.
-For delegates who do not have prior knowledge and understanding of the Quality Management Standard ISO9001 when booking this course, SQT now provides free access to the CQI IRCA certified ISO9001 QMS Foundation E-learning training programme.
+For delegates who do not have prior knowledge and understanding of the Quality Management Standard ISO 9001 when booking this course, SQT provides free access to the CQI IRCA certified ISO9001 QMS Foundation E-learning training programme (fee applicable if IRCA Certificate required)

 Delivery Mode